corvicai/example-integrations/README.md

 To get started with a specific integration:

+1. **Use the Corvic AI platform** to develop and deploy production agentic applications on your enterprise data.
+2. **Obtain the MCP endpoint and access token** for the deployed application from the Corvic AI dashboard.
-1. Navigate to the desired platform directory (e.g., `python/`).
+3. Navigate to the desired platform directory (e.g., `python/`).
-2. Follow the setup instructions provided in the `README.md` within that directory.
+4. Follow the setup instructions provided in the `README.md` within that directory.
-3. Run the example code to see the Corvic AI API integration in action.
+5. Run the example code to see the Corvic AI API integration in action.

 ## 📄 License